 Other Adjustments: Costs such as condominium fees, homeowner association dues, or special assessments.

-The Statement of Adjustments is an essential tool for ensuring fairness and transparency in Ontario real estate transactions.
+This document is an essential tool for ensuring fairness and transparency in Ontario real estate transactions.
 By understanding its key components and reviewing examples, buyers and sellers can approach their property deals with confidence.

 Whether you are buying or selling, being well-informed about this document will help you navigate the process with ease.
 If you have further questions or need professional assistance, don’t hesitate to consult a real estate lawyer or financial expert to guide you through the details.